 You should always get emergency medical treatment if you need it.
 If you don’t have to see a doctor right away, there are a few things you can do at the scene to protect your rights.
-What do you do when you get bit by a dog?
+What do you do when you get bitten by a dog in Macon?
+If you can, you’ll need to get:

 - The dog’s owner’s name, address and telephone number